 “Visionaries” examines those who have made significant impacts on their industry with innovative approaches, unique style or just pure mastery of their medium.

-The musical score is an essential component of any successful film; indeed without an accompanying soundtrack the emotions, thrills and soul of a motion picture can be considerably lacking.
-But to be a truly great score and composer behind it, it takes more then just simply adding background sound, but the ability to create through melody a character and accentuation that enhances the viewing experience.
-Greats like John Williams (profiled as a Visionary here), to Bernard Hermann, to James Horner and many others have mastered this ever important ability.
-In the case of Disney Studios the talents of many musicians have passed through the doors, but only Menken and The Sherman Brothers can be rightfully called truly visionary.
+The musical score is an essential component of any successful film; indeed without an accompanying soundtrack, the emotions, thrills, and soul of a motion picture can be considerably lacking.
+But to be a truly great score and composer behind it, it takes more than just simply adding background sound, but the ability to create through melody a character and accentuation that enhances the viewing experience.
+Greats like John Williams (profiled as a Visionary here), to Bernard Hermann, to James Horner and many others have mastered this ever-important ability.
+In the case of Disney Studios, the talents of many musicians have passed through the doors, but only Menken and The Sherman Brothers can be rightfully called truly visionary.

 Thus began a very fruitful relationship with Disney and the Studio that would result in some of the greatest film songs to ever be composed.
 Beginning with “The Parent Trap” (1961) and “The Sword in the Stone”(1963), The Shermans quickly became one of Disney’s personal favorites.
 And so when the time came to adapt the PL Travers books of Mary Poppins to the big screen, there was no question as to who would score it (Check out the 2013 film Saving Mr. Banks).

 Undoubtedly their best-known score and their most successful, the songs and music to “Mary Poppins” (1964) cemented their brilliance.
 The songs “A Spoonful of Sugar”, “Feed The Birds”(Walt Disney’s favorite song), “Let’s go Fly a Kite”, and of course “Chim Chim Cher-ee” became instant classics and remain continuously popular to this day.
 The duo won two Academy Awards: Best Original Song (Chim Chim Cher-ee) and Best Original Score.